Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

 There is a filter for syntax coloring--[`rouge`](http://rouge.jneen.net/).
 Of course, markdown does this already...

+Rouge/Jekyll filter:
 {% highlight ruby %}
 def foo
   puts 'foo'
 end
 {% endhighlight %}

+Markdown:
 ```ruby
 def foo
   puts 'foo'
 end
 ```

+Note that with the lack of templating...
+I should go look into that.